-Terrariums are a fun way to bring some creativity to your houseplant displays.
-You can make them using all sorts of different containers—try planting a glass tea pot or making one of these terrarium nightlights for something unexpected.
-Terrariums are also very easy to care for, provided you use the right plants to begin with.
-That’s why I’ve put together this list of the best plants for terrariums which have varying sizes, colors, and textures, so that they look pleasing when planted in combination with one another.
+Terrariums are a fun way to bring something different to typical houseplant displays.
+They are also incredibly easy to care for, provided you use the right plants to begin with.
+That’s why I’ve put together this list of the best plants for terrariums to help you experience the joy of indoor gardening!

 Cryptanthus bivittatus